M4RC3L05/SimpleRouter/README.md

     -   Headers - Store de headers of the request
     -   Method - Store the type of the method
     -   Server - Store server related information
-    -   Custom - Stores custom data the is set on the request
+    -   \* - Can set data to any property

 -   Response